parmegv/leap_doc/docs/design/soledad.md

 **Authentication**

-Like other Soledad functions, access to the recovery database requires token authentication.
-However, the recovery database is shared among all users.
-Any user can query for any `doc_id`.
-The purpose of this is to allow the server to not know which user corresponds to which recovery document.
+Unlike other Soledad requests, access to the recovery database does not require authentication.
+Anyone may query for any `doc_id`.
+The purpose of this is to prevent the server from tracking which recovery document corresponds to which user.

 To mitigate the vulnerabily created by this design, the response to queries of the discovery database have a very long delay.

+TO DO: determine the response delay.
-TODO: come up with a better authentication scheme.
+TO DO: come up with a better abuse prevention scheme (maybe blind signature by the provider).
-TODO: determine the response delay.
+TO DO: determine what HMAC to use.

 Client Reference Implementation
 ===================================